oracle-livelabs/oml/oml-fun-on-adb/omlserv/omlserv.md

      <copy>
      curl -X POST --header 'Content-Type: application/json' --header 'Accept: application/json'\
      -d '{"grant_type":"password", "username":"'${oml_username}'", "password":"'${oml_password}'"}'\
-     "<OML server URL>/omlusers/api/oauth2/v1/token"
+     "<oml-cloud-service-location-url>/omlusers/api/oauth2/v1/token"
      </copy>
      ```

-   In the syntax above, OML server URL is the Autonomous Database URL and points to the region where the Autonomous Database instance resides.
+   In the syntax above, `oml-cloud-service-location-url` is the Autonomous Database URL and points to the region where the Autonomous Database instance resides.
 The URL also contains the database name and tenancy ID.
 You can obtain this URL information from **Oracle Machine Learning RESTful services** on the Database Actions page.
 To access Database Actions, click **Database Actions** on your Oracle ADB instance details page.

   ![Database Actions](images/database-actions.png)